AndrewSRea/My_Learning_Port/README.md

 ## About Me

 I have achieved a Certificate of Completion from the University of Oregon Coding Bootcamp.
-In the UofO Bootcamp, we studied all of the necessary coding languages and techniques necessary to become a Full-Stack Web Developer, which are the following:
+In the UofO Bootcamp, we studied all of the necessary coding languages and techniques needed to become a Full-Stack Web Developer, which are the following:

 * Git
 * HTML5